 A little History about Mystic Beach

-The Pacheedaht were the First Nation People who lived in this area before white settlers.
+The Pacheedaht are the First Nation people who have lived in this area long before white settlers.
 The name of their people actually translates to “Children of the Sea Foam”.
 The story was recounted by Chief Queesto Charlie Jones.
 The story goes, according to Chief Jones on Pacheedaht First Nation, that they came across a strange white foam when they were travelling along the San Juan River.
 It was so much foam that apparently, it blanketed the banks of the river to eight or so feet above the actual water level of the river.

 “’Everyone was very excited about the discovery of this foam, and everyone wanted to find out what it was.
 So they decided to get someone to taste it.
 They chose an old lady slave for the task – this was in the days when our people when our people still kept slaves – as it was thought she was expendable, I suppose.
 Some of the men took her up the river and told her to taste the foam and tell them what it was.’